 Kinesha drives her power wheelchair to every classroom, selling snacks for a student-government fundraiser.
-Shawn is positioned in a walker that exercises his legs and stretches his torso.
+Shawn is positioned in a walker that exercises his legs and works on upright balance.
 Billy gains strength for mat mobility as he practices rolling with help from his therapist.
 With a proud grin, Gregory rides an adapted bike down the hall.

 Through physical therapy, students participate in a comprehensive treatment program to maximize flexibility, strength, coordination and range of motion, to achieve the greatest possible functional mobility and to ambulate/use a manual or power wheelchair.
 PT assists with procuring the appropriate equipment to promote greater opportunities for mobility and enhanced participation in school and in the community.

-PT activities facilitate a developmental progression of gross motor skills.
-Therapists also evaluate students’ orthopedic status and their need for orthotics and assistive devices.
+PT activities promote gross motor skills at all levels with the goals of improved mobility, positioning and comfort.
+Therapists address seating for maximal comfort and function.
+Therapists also evaluate students’ orthopedic status and their need for orthotics and other assistive devices.
 Each child’s therapist works closely with other team members to maximize skill-building.